mauritssilvis/darts/cli/java/README.md

 #### 2.1.1 Choose the scores

+Generating a darts checkout table using `darts` is as simple as choosing a minimum and a maximum score and passing these to the `darts checkouts` subcommand.

+For example, to create a checkout table with scores from 1 to 4, execute the following command:

 ```shell
 darts checkouts 1 4
 ```

+The corresponding output looks as follows:

 ```markdown
 | Score |  1 |  2 | # |